billyyyyy3320/Billy/blog/_en/2019-7-21-json-server-with-multiple-files.md

 };
 ```

-If there's a API route `/documents`, I can restructure
+Now if there's a API route `/documents`, I can restructure

 ```
 ├── _db.js